PerceptronV/PerceptronV.github.io/cv.markdown

 ### Leadership and Volunteering

-* co-leading an online volunteering effort, aimed at offering a philosophy primer for state-school students from Year 7 to Year 9
+* Currently leading an online volunteering effort, aimed at offering philosophy podcasts as teaching material, targetted to inspire state-school students from Year 7 to Year 9

-* co-founding an AI-centred team at school, hosting periodic challenges and hopefully tutorials in the future
+* Currently founding an AI-centred team at school, hosting challenges and gathering enthusiasts to build and develop as a community

-* led an online volunteering effort to tutor young children from less advantaged backgrounds, connecting with the YWCA to hold a fun and interactive English course over 10 weeks during the 2020 lockdown
+* Previously led an online volunteering effort to tutor young children from less advantaged backgrounds, connecting with the YWCA to hold a fun and interactive English course over 10 weeks during the 2020 lockdown

-* visiting volunteer at an orphanage in Sichuan, China during Easter 2019
+* Previously a visiting volunteer at an orphanage in Sichuan, China during Easter 2019

 ### Commitments (in-school)

-* delivered lectures to the Drone Society, Science society, Junior Gore Society (philosophy), and Math Society
+* Delivered lectures to the Drone Society, Science society, Junior Gore Society (philosophy), and Math Society

-* regular at Marmots Club (rock climbing), Debating Society, and the Boy's IT Committee
+* A regular at Marmots Club (rock climbing), Debating Society, and the Boy's IT Committee

 ### Publications

-* published poems on the 9th and 11th issues of the [Balloons Lit.
+* Published poems on the 9th and 11th issues of the [Balloons Lit.
 Journal](https://www.balloons-lit-journal.com/)